mws180000/TexSAW-2024-CTF-Write-Ups/Psychological Warfare/README.md

+# Name
+Psychological Warfare

+## Category
+Rev

+## Points
+300

+## Description
+Did you know that the mov instruction in x86 is Turing complete :D?

+## Solution
 Upon reverse engineering the 32-bit binary `runme`, you will notice that all of the assembly instructions are `mov` instructions, which makes the machine incredibly difficult to decipher with decompilers or debuggers.
 In other words, this binary was obfuscated using the [movfuscator](https://github.com/xoreaxeaxeax/movfuscator) tool.
 Running the binary will print out two questions that need to be answered, as the flag consists of the answers to the two questions:

 ```